ADHD

 • Help your child set up a calm and comfortable study environment at home.
 Consider providing visual aids such as calendars, clocks and subject-related posters as well as sensory comforts such as noise-cancelling headphones and comfortable seating according to your child's sensory needs.

 • Consider providing extra academic resources for your child to support their school studies.
-For example, many students with reading difficulties find audio books much easier to digest than the physical books provided by their school.
+For example, many students with reading difficulties find audio books much easier to digest.

 Consider SEN tutoring.
-SEN tutors work with students in one-to-one sessions, usually helping with specific subjects for which the student requires particular support.
+At Sunbeam Education, our tutors work with students in one-to-one sessions, usually helping with specific subjects for which the student requires particular support.
 SEN tutors tailor their approach to each student's needs, addressing their educational goals and helping them develop confidence and self-esteem.

 sunbeam education logo